toobajatoi/Emora/README.md

 - Click on any entry to view detailed information
 - Use the "🗑️ Delete All" button to clear your history

+### Theme Customization
+- Click the theme toggle button (🌙/☀️) in the top-right corner
+- Switch between light and dark modes
+- Your theme preference is automatically saved
+- Smooth transitions between themes

 ## 🏗️ Architecture

 ### Frontend